zeozcb/Radon/README.md

 This SelfBot offers a wide array of commands to enhance your Discord experience.
 It boasts an intuitive interface, comprehensive help documentation, and regular updates to maintain functionality and efficiency.
 While some unnecessary commands have been removed, we welcome suggestions for new features via issues or our Discord server.

+## What's New!

+Just added a bunch of cool stuff to Radon:
+- **Auto-Update System** - Radon now checks for updates daily and lets you know when there's something new
+- **One-Click Updates** - Just type `.update` and you're good to go
+- **Dismiss Updates** - Not ready to update?
+Just use `.dismiss` to hide the notification
+- **Manual Update Check** - Type `.check` whenever you want to see if there's a new version

+I've also fixed some bugs and made everything run smoother.
+Let me know if you find any issues!

 ---

 ## Features